GlaireDaggers/Unity-Netcode.IO/README.md

 # Platforms
 UnityNetcode.IO runs on all platforms which support raw socket communication, as well as WebGL with the use of a wrapper around this [browser extension](https://github.com/RedpointGames/netcode.io-browser) which brings Netcode.IO support to the browser.

-# KNOWN ISSUES
+# Known Issues
-In a browser, the callback passed for connect is always called immediately regardless of successful connection, the error callback is never called regardless of connection failures.
+- In a browser, the callback passed for connect is always called immediately regardless of successful connection, the error callback is never called regardless of connection failures.
 I could set up a continuous asynchronous poll, though there's an update pending approval which adds the ability to directly listen for state changes with a callback to the underlying JS API, which would be a better solution.
 In the meantime it's still possible to set up a continuous poll and manually check for state changes.

 # A note about UDP and unreliability
 UnityNetcode.IO is a Unity API for working with the Netcode.IO protocol.